roshanpoddar12/networkControlAPI/readme.md

-## Linux Traffic Control
-Traffic control (tc) is a very useful Linux utility that gives you the ability to configure the kernel packet scheduler.
-If you are looking for reasons to mess with the kernel scheduler, here are a few: Firstly, it’s fun to play with the different options and become familiar of all of Linux’s features.
-In addition, you can utilize Linux’s helpful tools to simulate packet delay and loss for UDP or TCP applications, or limit the bandwidth usage of a particular service to simulate Internet connections (DSL, Cable, T1, etc).

 ## COMMAND TO  START THE SERVER
-sudo npm start
+- sudo npm start

+## TO DO
+Add in out and both
+change api name
+Add bandwidth

+sudo setcap cap_net_admin+ep /sbin/tc

 ## APIs

-POST     http/localhost:3000/api/v1/tc/execute-commands
+- POST     http/localhost:3000/api/v1/setNetworkParams/:intfName
-GET      http/localhost:3000/api/v1/tc/active-rules
+- GET      http/localhost:3000/api/v1/getNetworkParams/:intfName
-GET      http/localhost:3000/api/v1/tc/reset
+- GET      http/localhost:3000/api/v1/resetNetworkParams/:intfName

 ## POST PARAMETERS OPTIONs

-state:change/add
-delay:200ms #is how to add constant delay to an interface
+- delay:200ms #is how to add constant delay to an interface
-loss: 10%  # here is how to introduce a packet loss of 10%: corrupt:5%  # here is how to introduce a packet corruption  of 5%: duplicate:1% # # here is how to introduce duplicates 1% of the sent packet: jitter:10ms
+- loss: 10%  # here is how to introduce a packet loss of 10%:
+- corrupt:5%  # here is how to introduce a packet corruption  of 5%:
+- duplicate:1% # # here is how to introduce duplicates 1% of the sent packet:
+- jitter:10ms
+- directioin: incoming/outgoing
+- rate: 10 bps|Kbps|Mbps